 The hospital is in Washington Heights, near Columbia University.
 Jack sleeps the entire trip from Iowa.
 His fever is 102 degrees on arrival, high but not dangerous.
 I sit with him and translate his answers to many medical questions.

-Once he is settled and asleep, I call Andy, hoping he’ll visit, leaving a message with his assistant.
+Once he is settled and asleep, I call Andy, hoping he can visit, leaving a message with his assistant.
 The assistant, Blair, remembers me and is very flirty.
 I promise to visit the Factory Downtown.

 “I was snake-bit, Andy,” John Boy explains.